freedomofpress/securedrop/docs/admin.rst

   ./securedrop-admin sdconfig

 This will give you the opportunity to edit any variable.
+Answer the prompts with values that match your environment.
+An example of one such prompt would be to set the ``daily reboot time``.
+To minimize the presence/duration of plaintext in memory, the servers are rebooted every 24 hours to periodically wipe the memory.
+As an admin, you can configure this automatic reboot time.
+By default, it is set at 4:00 a.m. and you can change it to suit your timing.
 Next, you will need to apply the changes to the servers.
 Again from ``~/Persistent/securedrop``:

 .. code:: sh